QR2.1.1 The Quantum Network

 Figure 1.7 The four pillars of physical realism

 Figure 1.7 shows the four pillars of physical realism, their cracks, and the resulting patches.
-This paradigm survives by being established not by being well-founded, for if physical reality is always:
+This model survives by being well-established not by being well-founded, for if physical reality is always:

 1. Conserved, then it must be eternal,